Inchworm333/bing-wallpaper/README.md

 This only works on Windows systems.

-I've tested it on Windows 7 and Windows 10 as an admin user.
-If you face any problems please open an issue!
+Tested on Windows 10 as admin user.